 Q: Please list any teaching or speaking experience you have had, including subject matter:

-A: Adjunct Instructor of Criminal Justice – since 2002 instructing undergraduate students in the course “Introduction to Corrections” in the College of Evening and Continuing Education at the University of Cincinnati.
+A: Adjunct Instructor of Criminal Justice – invited since 2002 to instruct undergraduate students in the College of Evening and Continuing Education at the University of Cincinnati.

 Consultant and Trainer – since 1993 presenting national training seminars for the American Jail Association and the National Institute of Corrections - U.S. Department of Justice.
 Topics include jail administration, leadership and interpersonal communication and de-escalation skills.